tutumcloud/support-docs/feature-reference/deploy-to-tutum.md

 The **Deploy to Tutum** button allows developers to deploy stacks with one click in Tutum.
-The button is intended to be added to `README.md` files in public GitHub or DockerHub repositories, although it can be used anywhere.
+The button is intended to be added to `README.md` files in public GitHub repositories, although it can be used anywhere else.

 This is an example button to deploy our [python quickstart](https://github.com/tutumcloud/quickstart-python):